 ISO 31000 is the international consensus risk management standard and it has been adopted by dozens of countries as their national standard.
 Some countries, such as Australia, New Zealand, Canada and many European nations, have legislated various risk management requirements into law while recognizing ISO 31000 as their country’s standard.

-The Global Institute for Risk Management Standards administer the exam and certify candidates who pass the exam.
+G31000 Risk Institute administer the exam and certify candidates who pass the exam.

 After passing the certification exam, you receive the designation Certified ISO 31000 Risk management Professional – C31000.
 This means that you have demonstrated knowledge, proficiency and competence on the ISO 31000 Risk Management Standard at the foundation level.